The 13 Worst Drinks at Starbucks

 You can eat right, exercise, drink water, and sleep eight hours a night.
-But even if you're loyally following every one of our Eat This, Not That! best weight loss tips, you might be ruining your diet before you even start your day: on your morning coffee run.
+But even if you're loyally following every one of our best weight loss tips, you might be ruining your diet before you even start your day: on your morning coffee run.

 With a storefront in nearly every city, Starbucks serves up coffee drinks to millions worldwide, resulting in billions of profits.
 Although coffee alone is one of the healthiest beverages on the planet, countless Starbucks menu items exceed well beyond the recommended daily intake of added sugars per day.
 Sipping on these diet saboteurs on the reg could be the trigger that promotes weight gain, reduces motivation, and screws your mood.